james811223/Database-creation/README.md

-This project is intended to create a small database for an hypothetical company to help keep track of the sales, store locations, and product details.
+This project is intended to create a small database for a hypothetical company to help keep track of the sales, store locations, and product details.
 It can also help answer some data questions by doing some queries.